 - MAGIC Comprehensive Agricultural Planning Project (2012 –2013).
-LFG is a partner in this 13-town regional initiative led by the Metropolitan Area (Massachusetts) Planning Council, Consortium for Sustainable Communities.
+LFG was a partner in this 13-town regional initiative led by the Metropolitan Area (Massachusetts) Planning Council, Consortium for Sustainable Communities.
 The Minuteman Advisory Group on Interlocal Coordination (MAGIC) enlisted LFG, Massachusetts Farm Bureau Federation, Conservation Law Foundation and Sudbury Valley Trustees and thirteen eastern Massachusetts municipalities to increase the viability of farming and promote sustainable food sheds in the MAGIC sub-region.
-LFG helped design and conduct a municipal survey and regional forum, and wrote a report chapter with recommendation on land access, farm succession and farm leasing.
+LFG helped design and conduct a municipal survey and regional forum, and wrote a report (2014) chapter with recommendation on land access, farm succession and farm leasing.
+Read more.
 Funded by US Department of Housing and Urban Development.
 (Note: Links to this project and the report appear to have been removed from the MAPC website)

 - The Town of Middleborough, Massachusetts (2010 – 2011) contracted with LFG to develop strategies to retain the working farmland and rural character of the Thompson Street neighborhood as a heritage agricultural landscape.
 LFG assisted Thompson Street area farmers and farmland owners to bring or keep their land in active farming.
 Funded by the Town of Middleborough Planning Department.

 - Southeastern Massachusetts Agricultural Partnership’s (SEMAP) Farms Forever Project (2006 – 2009).
 As part of this project LFG conducted research on farm succession programs, and provided subsidized farm transfer planning services to 10 farmers in Southeast Massachusetts.
 Three “Where Do I Start…” guides were produced to assist farm seekers, transitioning farm families and landowners to take first steps.
 Funded by the Northeast Sustainable Agriculture Research and Education Program and a private foundation.

 To learn more about our work with communities, contact us.